asknishant/Shopping_App/README.md

 # Shopping_App
-This is a e-commerce app supported by android.
+This is an e-commerce app supported by android.